-Email marketing is not a new term to many small business owners.
+Email marketing is not a new term for many small business owners.
 In fact, some of them have embraced email marketing to such an extent that it has become an important strategy to grow their customer base and build a strong relationship with their prospects.
-One of the reasons they are seeing results is because they’re using targeted email marketing and aren’t carpet bombing their list with the same, generic message.
+One of the reasons they are seeing results is because they’re using targeted email marketing and aren’t carpet-bombing their list with the same, generic message.

 It doesn’t matter what niche you are in or how big or small your goals are, you can use targeted email marketing to take your small business to the next level.
 You can build real-world relationships with your customers and also create a solid brand that gets you noticed by your target audience.